 Sleep is a huge factor in your health.

 While you sleep, the body repairs and regrows tissues, builds bone, muscle, and strengthens the immune system.
-Deep, Non-Deep REM sleep is needed in order for your brain glymphatic system to wash away toxins in the nerve fibers.
+Deep sleep is needed in order for your brain glymphatic system to wash away toxins in the nerve fibers.
 Research also shows that if you do not get enough deep sleep, you gradually become more tired, prone to illness, and you age faster.
-As people get older, we tend to sleep more lightly and get less deep Non-REM sleep.
+As people get older, we tend to sleep more lightly and get less deep sleep.
 Aging is characterized by shorter sleep time, even though research shows the elderly still need just as much sleep as when they were younger.
 If WiFi disturbs sleep in any way, then it is a logical assumption that WiFi at night may increase your chances of getting Alzheimer’s at some point.
 See studies below.

 Turn WiFi Off for Restful Deep Sleep